atoms-ufrj/atomsmm/README.md

 Overview
 ========

-AtomsMM is an OpenMM customization for the ATOMS group at UFRJ/Brazil.
+AtomsMM is an OpenMM customization developed by the ATOMS group at UFRJ/Brazil.

 * Free software: MIT license